scala-ide/docs/dev/code/code.rst

 Also, note that users can easily control the amount of logged information through Logging preference page (accessible under the Eclipse Preferences > Scala > Logging).

-To get a handle on the loggers, you only need to mix-in the ``HasLogger`` trait, which should be similar to the following:
+To get a handle on the loggers, you only need to mix-in the ``HasLogger`` trait defined in package ``scala.tools.eclipse.logging``.
+The implementation should be somewhat similar to the following:

 .. code-block:: scala